drnic/sv-ide/README.markdown

 ## Windows

 * Need to test that Function Autocompletion works with TextMate::UI.menu - may need a downgrade option for E Text Editor

+## Ideas

+* In function comment headers add a REMOTE: block to describe the remote settings of a function, if applicable.
+Allow this block to be generated for pre-existing functions
+* Function name helper - a widget to help with function name namespacing (see Developers Guide)
+* Function search
+* Function tagging (useful for search) - use atlanta_group?
+* Validate EPM
+* Reformat EPM